 The one to one pilot for my district has been approved.
-Now i have just 4 months to jump into a classroom where every student will have an iPad.
-I am really excited and I’m excited to start turning my general knowledge of 1:1 learning into a real classroom model.
-I am finding that what I like the best is a conversation. talking to teachers who are doing the same thing helps immeasurably.
+Now I have just 4 months to jump into a classroom where every student will have an iPad.
+I am really excited to start turning my general knowledge of 1:1 learning into a real classroom model.
+I am finding that what I like the best is a conversation.
+Talking to teachers who are doing the same thing helps immeasurably.

 That is why I like this simple video.
 Its just a conversation.
 It addresses some of the starting issues to be addressed by schools on there way to a 1:1 environment.

 It would be an understatement to say that I have been obsessing about technology lately.
 While that has been true in general for the last few years, it has been more so since I left #edcampss.